fathom-playground/playground/FAQ.md

 economics, computer-science, or anything else you can think of.

 If in doubt, try.

+#### Do we get certificates for completing adventures?
+The Playground itself does not issue any credentials, but you can use [Fathom](https://fathom.network), a decentralized system for creating credentials via community consensus.

 #### What's in it for the funders?
 The creation of new knowledge benefits everyone.
 On top of this the playgroud